jxlarrea/ha-emfitqs/README.md

 | bed | `sensor` | Number of seconds in bed |

-**NOTE:** In Home Assistant, the component sensor names will append the device serial number, for example `binary_sensor.emfitqs_012345_presence` and `sensor.emfitqs_012345_heart_rate` where "012345" will be your device serial number.
+**NOTE:** In Home Assistant, the component sensor names include the device serial number, for example `binary_sensor.emfitqs_012345_presence` and `sensor.emfitqs_012345_heart_rate` where "012345" is the device serial.
 This allows you to add multiple entries in your config file.